walubeisack/FinalProject/README.md

 ## 3.0 Spatial Data and Normalization
-The final polygon and point shapefiles were imported into the database through the command prompt using the command lines below:
+The final polygon and point shapefiles from ArcGIS Pro were imported into the database through the command prompt using the command lines below:
 Woredas are level 3 of Ethipia's administrative system with the country as the highest, at level 1.

 shp2pgsql -s 32637 -I Database\Data\Woredas.shp public.Woredas > Database\Data\sql_tables\Woredas.sql